Differential K-theory and localization formula for $\eta$-invariants: Introduction

 The main result of this paper is announced in \cite{LM18}.

 This paper is organized as follows.
-In Section \ref{s02}, we introduce the main object of our paper: the equivariant $\eta$-invariant, and we review some of its analytic properties, which we will use in this paper, such as the variation formula, the embedding formula and the comparison of equivariant $\eta$-invariants.
-In Section \ref{s03}, we prove that the differential K-ring is a pre-$\lambda$-ring and construct the inverse of $[\underline{\lambda_{-1}(N_{\alpha}^*)},0]$ in $\widehat{K}_{g}^0(Y_{\alpha}^{S^1})_{I(g)} $ explicitly.
-In Section \ref{s04}, We prove Theorems \ref{i08} and \ref{i14} and study the case for $Y^{S^1}=\emptyset$.
-We compute also in detail the equivariant $\eta$-invariant in the case $Y=S^{1}$.\\
+In Section \ref{s02}, we introduce the main object of our paper, the equivariant $\eta$-invariant, and we review some of its analytic properties, which we will use in this paper, such as the variation formula, the embedding formula and the comparison of equivariant $\eta$-invariants.
+In Section \ref{s03}, we prove that the differential $K$-ring is a pre-$\lambda$-ring and construct the inverse of $[\underline{\lambda_{-1}(N_{\alpha}^*)},0]$ in $\widehat{K}_{g}^0(Y_{\alpha}^{S^1})_{I(g)} $ explicitly.
+In Section \ref{s04}, we prove Theorems \ref{i08} and \ref{i14} and study the case $Y^{S^1}=\emptyset$.
+We also compute in detail the equivariant $\eta$-invariant in the case $Y=S^{1}$.\\

-\textbf{Notation}: For any vector space $V$, $B\in \End(V)$, we denote by $\tr[B]$ the trace of $B$ on $V$.
-We denote by $\dim$ the real or complex dimension of a vector space, if it's clear in the context, otherwise, we add the subscript $\R$ or $\C$.
+\textbf{Notation}: For any vector space $V$ and $B\in \End(V)$, we denote by $\tr[B]$ the trace of $B$ on $V$.
+We denote by $\dim_\R$ or $\dim_\C$ the real or complex dimension of a vector space, and we skip the subscript if it is clear from the context.
 For a complex vector bundle $E$, we will denote by $\rank E$ its rank as a complex vector bundle, and $E^{\R}$ the underlying real vector bundle.